 3. Consume foreign content

 During this prolonged period at home, entertainment is one of the things that is keeping most of us sane.
-Why not use this opportunity to kill two birds with one stone- be entertained and learn a new language while at it.
+Why not use this opportunity to kill two birds with one stone – be entertained whilst learning a new language.

 Foreign music, films, and TV series among other entertainment content provide a good way to listen and observe a native speak the language.
 Thankfully, technology has made it easier to access foreign content through streaming services and other avenues.